eigenholser/vaers-data-report/README.md

 # Vaccine Adverse Events Data Analysis for COVID19

+This is a very simple tool written in Kotlin that will correlate the VAERS ID for COVID19 vaccinations in the Vaccination dataset with the VAERS ID in the adverse events dataset and perform some simple aggregations on different adverse events.

+Future developments may product some tabular output.

+Sample output from data downloaded February 22, 2021:

+    ******* COVID19 Vaccine Adverse Events Reported *******
+    Total: 5,214
+    Deaths: 783
+    Other Injuries: 4,431
+    Hospitalization Required: 1,713
+    ER Visit Required: 3

 ## Fetch the datasets

 Download the VAERS DATA and VAERS Vaccine files from